-- 1. A bufferyard may be used for passive recreation, it may contain a picnic area, paths, fences, etc., and may include a sign if located adjacent to a street; provided that no plant material is eliminated and that no building, parking, loading, or storage areas are permitted within the bufferyards. - J. Plant Materials: Plant materials chosen for use within required bufferyards shall be suited to the existing climatic conditions of southeastern Minnesota, and shall be compatible with the existing soil types found on the site.
+- H. Financial Guarantee: Prior to the issuance of a zoning certificate, the owner or contractor shall provide to the Township Treasurer either a letter of credit, a performance bond or escrow deposit to ensure that bufferyards are installed according to Section 10.08 (B, 4).
+All financial guarantees shall be equal to the sum of one hundred (100%) percent of the total cost, including materials and labor, for installation of the bufferyard, The Town Board shall be entitled to reimburse itself out of said funds for any cost and expense incurred by the Township for completion of the work in case of default. - I. Bufferyard Uses: A bufferyard may be used for passive recreation, it may contain a picnic area, paths, fences, etc., and may include a sign if located adjacent to a street; provided that no plant material is eliminated and that no building, parking, loading, or storage areas are permitted within the bufferyards. - J. Plant Materials: Plant materials chosen for use within required bufferyards shall be suited to the existing climatic conditions of southeastern Minnesota, and shall be compatible with the existing soil types found on the site.
 Since the purpose of the bufferyard is to provided screening of objectionable elements for adjacent land uses, the following plant characteristics shall be encouraged in the selection of plant materials: - 1.
 Density of Foliage: Species that exhibit more structural stability as a result of more rigid petioles have less leaf movement and thus appear more solid and dense, and these types are encouraged. - 2.
-Growth Rate: Species that have characteristically exhibited faster growth rates during the first. - 3.
+Growth Rate: Species that have characteristically exhibited faster growth rates during the first 3-5 years of planting are desirable to establish the visual screening sooner. - 3.
 Structure: In the case of deciduous species, trees with a more emphatic branch structure and a more intricate twig structure will be preferred due to the fact that for up to six months of the year these species are without leaves and thus lose much of their screening ability. - 4.
-Salt Tolerance: In the case of bufferyards along existing streets and roads, the ability of species to withstand salt will result in their enhanced chance for survival, especially in the early years of growth.

-- 5. Height: In the case of understory trees and shrubs, those species with a projected height of at least 7 to 8 feet will be preferred to provide maximum screening for adjacent properties. - 6.
+Salt Tolerance: In the case of bufferyards along existing streets and roads, the ability of species to withstand salt will result in their enhanced chance for survival, especially in the early years of growth. - 5.
+Height: In the case of understory trees and shrubs, those species with a projected height of at least 7 to 8 feet will be preferred to provide maximum screening for adjacent properties. - 6.
 Representative List of Trees and Shrubs: The following is a representative list of trees and shrub species that are suitable for the purposes of the bufferyard.
 Other species of similar characteristics and which are suitable for this climate may be used.